-Updated: October 24, 2022
+Updated: October 8, 2024

 Regardless of how one feels about Halloween, it is always interesting to take note of current trends as a barometer of how cultural norms and tastes have changed from previous eras.

-Before sharing what has changed, we need to point out that Candy Corn forever remains the most polarizing of all Halloween candy.
+Before sharing what has changed, we like to point out that Candy Corn forever remains the most polarizing of all Halloween candy.
 We appreciate Candy’s Store take on the often misunderstood sweet, which we believe puts the iconic candy in proper perspective.

-To satisfy our own curiosity, we searched for various stats, surveys, trivia and trends to assess the state of Halloween and its “hallo” of the macabre in the year 2022.
-Here’s what we found.
+To satisfy our own curiosity, we searched for updated stats, surveys, trivia and trends to assess the state of Halloween in the year 2024.

 Table of Contents

-- Halloween Consumer Trends & Stats
+- Halloween Consumer Trends & Stats 2024

 - Halloween Homeowners Insurance Scares